45 Most Common Types of Spiders in Florida

 It helps to know what kinds of spiders are in your area and which ones are more aggressive than others.

-With so many different types of spiders in Florida, it can be hard to keep track of which ones are which and where they live!
+With so many different types of spiders in Florida, it can be hard to track which ones and where they live!

 This list of common spiders found in Florida will help you identify them and understand how to deal with them if you find one in your home or business.